spseng/FRC2020/README.md

 * Updating Radio firmware with Radio Configuration Utility

 Then update Talon motor controller firmware using Phoenix Tuner

+When deploying code to the Robot for the first time, sometimes Gradlew will throw an error.
+Running it with an internet connection will allow it to update and then it should be fine.

 ## Using RaspberryPi